Blake-Larson/todo-mvc-auth-local/README.md

  Have fun testing and improving it!! 😎

- Loking to complete some todos!!
+ Looking to complete some todos!!